 The Very Best of Fritz Wunderlich

-This double disc set is dedicated to tenor Fritz Wunderlich, who, despite his untimely death (he died at thirty six-years-old in 1966), has left an indelible mark in the history of opera for his magnificent voice, exquisite taste and elegance of phrasing.
+The Very best of Fritz Wunderlich is a double disc set dedicated to the German tenor who, despite his untimely death (he died at thirty six-years-old when he passed away in 1966), has left an indelible mark in the history of opera.
+He is best remembered for his magnificent and luminous voice, exquisite taste and elegant, apparently endless phrasing.

 The music collected here is wide and varied and covers almost the entire repertoire of Wunderlich, providing a selection of rarities and more famous arias: for example, we have the opportunity to listen to Flotow’s most famous aria from the opera Martha, Ach so fromm, together with Dies Bidnis from Die Zauberflote, the execution of which can be hardly overcome.
 I would notice in passing that Tamino was Wunderlich’s debut role, in Freiburg, in 1954, and that the tenor is remembered above all for his mozartian roles, which are testified here also by Don Ottavio’s aria from Don Giovanni.